carbon-design-system/carbon-website-archive/src/content/experimental/about/about.md

 ## How can I help?

 Your feedback is critical for the success of the Carbon Design System, and for experimental components to improve and "graduate" to being production ready.
 Please open a Github issue from the footer of any page on the Carbon Design System website to let the team know what you think.
-Or, if you see problem, fix it and submit a pull request.
+Or, if you see a problem, fix it and submit a pull request.
 We make sure that we acknowledge all contributors to the Carbon Design System.